 There are several supplements that can help you manage the various symptoms of ulcerative colitis.
 For example:

-- Probiotics.
-Also known as “good bacteria,” they may help reduce symptoms and improve gut health.
+known as “good bacteria,” may help reduce symptoms and improve gut health.

-Research about the role of exercise in ulcerative colitis is ongoing.
+Research about the role of exercise in UC is ongoing.
 In 2013, researchers at the University of Illinois found that when exercise was performed freely and without stress, it reduced the inflammation and symptoms in mice that had been given an agent for ulcerative colitis symptoms.

 Exercise has been shown to reduce stress and anxiety, which are common triggers of ulcerative colitis.
 Physical activity also has a positive impact on overall health.